The Charles E. DeClerck Department of Imaging Services

 CT scanning uses a digital computer and rotating X-ray imaging to create a series of images or “slices,” of internal structures.
 CT scanning has the unique ability to provide detailed images of bone, blood vessels and soft tissue.

-As an NYS designated Level II Trauma Center, Good Samaritan’s Emergency Department is outfitted with a sophisticated digital mutlidetector CT scanner, while the main department houses two units.
+As the only American College of Surgeons Verified Level II Trauma Center for both adults and pediatrics on the south shore of Long Island, Good Samaritan’s Emergency Department is outfitted with a sophisticated digital mutlidetector CT scanner, while the main department houses two units, including the regions only 512-speed CT scanner.

 The latest CT technology has enabled Good Samaritan to implement significant dose reduction techniques without compromise to image quality.
 All scanners are outfitted with a dose reduction software that minimizes exposure by an average of 40%.